Nonprofit Case Interview: IFOS Framework, Bridgespan Process, and Prep Plan (2026)

 Stakeholder complexity is much higher.
 A nonprofit's "customers" (beneficiaries), funders (foundations, government, individual donors), and governing body (board of directors) are three different groups with three different sets of interests that frequently conflict.
 Any recommendation that ignores this political architecture will fail in implementation.

 Funding is structurally fragile.
-Most nonprofits depend on restricted grants — funding tied to specific programs that cannot be reallocated.
+Most nonprofits depend on restricted grants: funding tied to specific programs that cannot be reallocated.
 This limits strategic flexibility in ways that have no private-sector equivalent.
 A nonprofit cannot simply "redeploy capital" from a declining program to a growing one if the declining program has a 3-year restricted grant.

 Success metrics are contested.
 "Did this after-school program improve educational outcomes?" requires agreeing on what "improved" means, which metrics to track, over what time horizon, with what comparison group.
-This is a live debate in every social sector case — it's not a given.
+This is a live debate in every social sector case.
+It's not a given.

 For context on how standard frameworks like profitability trees compare to the nonprofit alternatives, see the case interview frameworks complete guide.